HeyMeco/Sanitized-TG-URL-Bot/README.md

 # To build and run it yourself
 1. Get a Telegram Bot Token from BotFather
 2. Clone the Repo
-3. Open the Terminal in the project directory and type `go build`
+3. Open the Terminal in the project directory and type `go build .`
 4. Create a token.txt file and paste in your Token from Botfather
 5. Run the executable